History of Gary Player in Timeline

 In 2000, Golf Digest magazine ranked Gary Player as the eighth greatest golfer of all time.

-In 2002, Gary Player designed a golf course in Burma, which later led to controversy.
+In 2002, Gary Player involved in the design of a golf course in Burma.

-In 2002, Gary Player was voted as the second greatest global golfer of all time by a panel conducted by Golf Asia Magazine.
+In 2002, Gary Player was voted as the second greatest global golfer of all time by a panel of international media, golf magazines, and fellow professionals conducted by Golf Asia Magazine.

-In 2003, Gary Player was the non-playing captain of the International Team for the Presidents Cup, held on a course he designed.
+In 2003, Gary Player was the non-playing captain of the International Team for the Presidents Cup, which ended in a tie.
+The event was held on a course he designed.

 2003: Senior Open Championship Recognition